 Many patients will try to avoid activities that bring them anxiety, which only maintains the anxiety over time.

 Instead, encourage patients to engage in active coping on a day-to-day basis with small exposures to the fear-eliciting stimuli.
 It’s helpful to ask family members to help identify some of the patient’s avoidant behaviors and encourage exposure.
 The more a patient is exposed, the less symptoms they should experience from those situations.
+Learn more about concussions and mental health in this comprehensive e-guide.

 When to Return to Work After Concussion